ZainManji/ShiftyTimelineAnimation/README.md

 ## API

-<h5>Create a DomTweenable instance in order to animate a DOM Element according to the specified tween config.
-Pass in an DOM Element and a tween config to the constructor.</h5>
+<h5>Create a DomTweenable instance in order to animate a DOM Element according to the specified tween config.</h5>

+Pass in an DOM Element and a tween config to the constructor.

 ```javascript
 var tweenConfig = {